zulip/zulip-gci/tasks/user-guides.md

 * Write an outline for documentation for *feature*, and post it to the Zulip `GCI tasks` stream to get feedback from mentors and other GCI participants on what you plan to include in your documentation.
 * Now work on writing your new documentation!
-You should add your new documentaton to a new file with a clear, lowercase, hyphenated name like `edit-messages` or `mention-a-team-member`, to the `templates/zerver/help/` directory of https://github.com/zulip/zulip/.
-The end result should be a nice and clear user guide for *feature*, using the outline from Task Type
+You should add your documentation to a new file with a clear, lowercase, hyphenated name like `edit-messages` or `mention-a-team-member`, to the `templates/zerver/help/` directory of https://github.com/zulip/zulip/.
+The end result should be a nice and clear user guide for *feature*, written in Markdown.
+* Add a link to your guide under the "Table of contents" heading in `templates/zerver/help/index.md`.
+One goal is that by the end of GCI, that page will just be the table of contents.
-  A. The user guide should be written in Markdown.
-Create a pull request adding it to the directory of the https://github.com/zulip/zulip/ repository.
+* Add a commit and submit a pull request to the https://github.com/zulip/zulip/ repository.
 The title of both the commit and the pull request should be `docs: Add user guide for *feature*`.
-Add a link to your guide under the "Table of contents" heading in `templates/zerver/help/index.md`; our goal is that by the end of GCI, that page will just be the table of contents.
+  Include a link to the pull request when you submit your task on the GCI website.
 * If there are visual elements that you'd like to be able to express in your user guide, but aren't sure how to, bring it up in the `GCI tasks` stream!
 Our user guide rendering software is very new, and